ozataman/snap-extension-session/README.md

     ...

     myHandler = do
-      setInSession "user_id" "1456" s -- that's all we have to do! render "pages/myPage"
+      setInSession "user_id" "1456" -- that's all we have to do! render "pages/myPage"

 The "user_id" field will now be available in this user's session until we